MainulDip/KotlinEveryday/oop-tour-kotlin.md

 ```

 ### <a name="any-unit-nothing"> Any, Unit, Nothing: </a>
-- Any: Any is by default the superclass of all the classes and has 3 functions: equals, hashCode and toString
+- Any: Any is by default the superclass of all the classes and has 3 functions: equals, hashCode and toString.

 - Unit: Unit class is a singleton class, we can't extend or even create an object of it.
 Same as java void type.
 The superclass of Unit is Any.